awsdocs/aws-codebuild-user-guide/doc_source/sample-efs.md

 ### CLIENT\_ERROR: mounting '127\.0\.0\.1:/' failed\. permission denied<a name="sample-efs-troubleshooting.permission-denied"></a>

-IAM authorization is not supported for mounting EFS with CodeBuild\.
-If you are using a custom EFS file system policy, you will need to grant read and write access to all IAM principals\.
+IAM authorization is not supported for mounting Amazon EFS with CodeBuild\.
+If you are using a custom Amazon EFS file system policy, you will need to grant read and write access to all IAM principals\.
 For example:

 ```
 "Principal": {